daddykev/stardust-dsp/blueprint.md

 ## Project Overview

 Stardust DSP is an open-source, npm-installable Digital Service Provider (streaming platform) that receives DDEX ERN deliveries, processes them into a searchable catalog, and provides a complete music streaming experience.
-Part of the Stardust Ecosystem alongside DDEX Workbench and Stardust Distro.
+Part of the Stardust Ecosystem alongside Stardust Distro and DDEX Workbench.

 ### Vision
 Enable anyone to launch a DDEX-compliant streaming service in minutes, from testing environments for labels to fully-featured platforms for emerging markets.